YunoHost/doc/backup.md

 There is currently no straightfoward way to download or upload a backup archive.

 One solution consists in using `scp` (a program based on [`ssh`](/ssh)) to copy files between two machines via the command line.
-Hence, from a machine running Linux, you should be able to run the following to download a specific backup :
+Hence, from a machine running Linux, you should be able to run the following to download a specific backup:

 ```bash
 scp admin@your.domain.tld:/home/yunohost.backup/archives/<archivename>.tar.gz ./
 ```

-Similarly, you can upload a backup from a machine to your server with
+Similarly, you can upload a backup from a machine to your server with:

 ```bash
 scp /path/to/your/<archivename>.tar.gz admin@your.domain.tld:/home/yunohost.backup/archives/